 Your doctor can discuss with you the risks and benefits involved.

 If you have not told your doctor about any of the above, tell him/her before you start using Tramadol Sandoz.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Tramadol Sandoz may interfere with each other.
 These include:

-- medicines for depression including selective serotonin reuptake inhibitors ('s) and tricyclic anti-depressants ('s)
+- medicines for depression, sleeplessness or mental conditions including selective serotonin reuptake inhibitors ('s) and tricyclic anti-depressants ('s), or anti-psychotics

 - medicines for mental or psychiatric disorders including phenothiazines

 - quinidine, a medicine used to treat irregular heartbeats